plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 ## Efficient Device Twin Synchronization

-The CoAP gateway uses the Entity Tag (ETAG) mechanism to monitor resource changes and determine if a resource has been modified on the device.
-The Hub stores the ETAG for each resource along with the timestamp of the last change.
+In order to monitor resource changes and determine if a resource has been modified on the device, the CoAP gateway utilizes the Entity Tag (ETAG) mechanism.
+The Hub maintains the ETAG for each resource along with the timestamp of the last change.
+It is important to note that the timestamp refers to the time when the notification arrives at the CoAP gateway.

-The CoAP gateway supports two types of resource observation:

-- **Batch Observation**: In this mode, the ETAG is associated with the overall state of resources.
-Whenever a change occurs, the Hub updates the ETAG for all affected resources with the same timestamp.
-Consequently, if the device goes offline and reconnects later, the Hub can send the stored latest ETAG among the resources to the device.
-If the ETAG does not match, the device sends a response with all representations of the resources, including the new ETAG, and the CoAP gateway updates all resources with the same ETAG.
-If the ETAG matches, the device responds with the code `VALID`, indicating that the resources are unchanged.
-In this case, the CoAP gateway does not update the resources and sets the device twin to an in-sync state.
+For **Batch Observation**, the ETAG is associated with the overall state of resources.
+Prior to initiating resource observation, the CoAP gateway retrieves the latest ETAG among all device resources from the Hub Database.
+During resource observation initiation, the CoAP gateway sends the ETAG to the device.
+If the received ETAG matches the current state of the resources, the device responds with a code `VALID`.
+However, if the received ETAG does not match, the device responds with a code `CONTENT` and includes the current ETAG.
+Consequently, when a resource changes, the device sends the updated ETAG back to the CoAP gateway via a notification.
+The CoAP gateway then utilizes the `NotifyResourceChanged` command to update the ETAG for the resource in the Hub, along with the corresponding content.
+In cases where multiple resources change simultaneously, the CoAP gateway updates all affected resources with the same timestamp and ETAG.

 {{< note >}}
-To use this option, the device needs to support batch observation mode.
-For IoTivity-lite, it should be enabled via the `-DOC_DISCOVERY_RESOURCE_OBSERVABLE_ENABLED=ON` CMake option.
+To enable batch observation in IoTivity-lite, you need to activate it using the CMake option `-DOC_DISCOVERY_RESOURCE_OBSERVABLE_ENABLED=ON`.
 {{< /note >}}

-- **Per Resource Observation**: In this mode, the ETAG for each resource needs to be stored.
-Similar to batch observation, when the device goes offline and reconnects, the Hub can send the corresponding stored ETAG for each observed resource.
-However, in this case, the ETAG is unique among resources.
-If the ETAG does not match, the device sends a response with the current ETAG, and the CoAP gateway updates the resource with the current ETAG.
-If the ETAG matches, the device responds with the code `VALID`, indicating that the resource remains unchanged.
-In this case, the CoAP gateway does not update the resource and sets the device twin to an in-sync state if all resources are also in sync.

-When the CoAP gateway initiates resource observation, it sends the appropriate ETAG (depending on the mode) to the device.
-The device responds with a code `VALID` if the ETAG matches or `CONTENT` along with the new ETAG.
-Subsequently, when the resource changes, the device sends the updated ETAG back to the CoAP gateway in the notification.
-The CoAP gateway then updates the ETAG for the resource in the Hub using `NotifyResourceChanged` along with the content.